 6 Natural Ways To Keep Your Vagina Happy and Support Vaginal Health

-Vaginal health is an important part of a woman's overall health.
-Vaginal problems can affect fertility, body image and positivity, desire for sex, and our ability to reach orgasm.
-It's also no secret that ongoing vaginal health issues can cause stress or relationship problems, and impact your self-confidence.
+Vaginal health is an important part of women's overall health and our self-esteem.
+Vaginal problems can affect our fertility, body image and positivity, desire for sex, and even our ability to reach an orgasm.
+It's also no secret that ongoing vaginal health issues can cause stress or relationship problems, and impact our self-confidence.

-In this article I give you 6 radical natural ways to keep your vagina happy and support your vaginal health!
+This is why in this article I give you 6 radical ways to keep your vagina happy and support your vaginal health!

 1. Sleep all week without underwear on (if you're not bleeding).

 I've notice for some time now, that many women don't give themselves permission to sleep naked or without panties.
 We need to change this!
 Sleeping with no underwear on actually has more than one benefit.
 Your vagina needs space to breathe freely and sleep time is the best time to do this.
 This will give your vagina a cool breeze to prevent excess bacteria production that's typically caused by excess moisture and tight clothing, which helps to cut down on vaginal infections and outbreaks.
 Sleeping without underwear also makes your skin free of toxin-laden material for 7 to 8 hours, helping to minimize your exposure to unfriendly agents.